 (c) The breaker open-close sequence from items (a) and (b) above does not make the Resource eligible for Startup Cost compensation in the Day-Ahead Market (DAM) or for any other contiguous block of RUC-Committed Hours; and

 (d) The startup time used to process the dispute will be the startup time considered by the ERCOT Operator at the time the RUC instruction was issued.

+(4) Notwithstanding the eligibility criteria described in paragraph (2) above, the QSE of a RUC-committed Quick Start Generation Resource (QSGR) may submit a Settlement dispute for a Resource’s Startup Costs in the Operating Day, per RUC instruction, to be included in the calculation of the RUC guarantee for that Operating Day if the start is found not eligible due to COP and/or Real-Time telemetry use of Resource Status OFFQS.
+The dispute is subject to verification and approval by ERCOT.
+The verification process will utilize the criteria described in paragraph (2) above with the OFFQS Resource Status considered as Off-Line.